openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 - Phase 1: Ability to perform storage pool and volume upgrades using a Kubernetes Job
-- Phase 2: Allow for saving the history of upgrades on a given pool or volume on a Kubernetes custom resource called `UpgradeTask` and manage the cleanup of Upgrade Jobs and UpgradeTask CRs along with the resource on which they operate.
+- Phase 2: Allow for saving the history of upgrades on a given pool or volume on a Kubernetes custom resource called `UpgradeTask`.
+  Manage the cleanup of Upgrade Jobs and UpgradeTask CRs along with the resource on which they operate.
-- Phase 3: An upgrade operator that automatically triggers the upgrade of pools and volumes when the control plane is upgraded.
-Ability to set which pools or volumes should be automatically upgraded or not.
+- Phase 3: An upgrade operator that:
+  - Automatically trigger the upgrade of pools and volumes when the control plane is upgraded.
+The upgrade operator will create a UpgradeTask and pass that to a Upgrade Job.
+  - Ability to set which pools or volumes should be automatically upgraded or not.

 ## Motivation